How To Measure Vertical Jump (With Or Without Equipment)

 How To Measure With A Vertical Jump Test Mat

 One of the simpler methods for testing your vertical is to use an electronic vertical jump mat.
+Contact mats are another method for measuring vertical jump height, providing smaller jump increments than the Vertec for greater precision.

 1. Turn Device On